jonahgoldsaito/aphrodite-figma-plugin/README.md

 # Figma Dev Mode to Aphrodite
 @jonahgoldsaito

-This is a plugin for Figma's `Dev Mode,` replacing the default CSS output with an Aphrodite object.
+This Figma plugin was made to streamline front end styling work, with quick copy-paste for Aphrodite.
+It can also be customized to connect Figma variables to your own codebase's styling values (color, size, position... etc.) It functions in `Dev Mode,` replacing the default CSS output with an Aphrodite object.

 ## Installation
 ![Plugin installation](readme_assets/figma_install.png)